Juan Pérez (outfielder)

-Juan Carlos Pérez is a Dominican professional baseball outfielder for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the San Francisco Giants and won the world series with the club in 2014.
+Juan Carlos Pérez (born November 13, 1986) is a Dominican former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the San Francisco Giants and won the World Series with the club in 2014.

-Career
+Early life

+Juan Carlos Pérez was born on November 13, 1986, in Santiago, Dominican Republic.
+Pérez attended DeWitt Clinton High School in New York City, New York.

+College career

-Pérez attended DeWitt Clinton High School in New York City, and after not being selected in the Major League Baseball draft, he attended Western Oklahoma State College.
+After not being selected in the Major League Baseball draft, he attended Western Oklahoma State College.

+Professional career

+Draft and minor leagues

+The San Francisco Giants drafted Pérez in the 13th round, with the 387th overall selection, of the 2008 Major League Baseball draft.
+On November 20, 2012, the Giants added Pérez to their 40-man roster to protect him from the Rule 5 draft.

-San Francisco Giants
+San Francisco Giants (2013–2015)

-The Giants drafted Pérez in the 13th round of the 2008 MLB draft.
-The Giants added Pérez to their 40-man roster after the 2012 season.
-He made his MLB debut for the Giants on June 9, 2013 at a game against the Arizona Diamondbacks.
+Pérez made his MLB debut for the Giants on June 9, 2013 at a game against the Arizona Diamondbacks.

 Pérez played in six games and received 14 at-bats during the 2014 World Series.
 He was chosen to start Game 7 in left field over newly-converted first baseman Travis Ishikawa, due to his superior defense.
 In that game, Pérez made an impressive running catch near the foul line in the fifth inning to rob Norichika Aoki of a double.
 The catch preserved a 3–2 lead, and Giants eventually won the game and the World Series.

 In 2015, Pérez played in 22 games, slashing .282/.300/.359 with no home runs and 2 RBI.
 On November 6, 2015, he was outrighted off of the 40-man roster and became a free agent.

 After the 2015 season, he was selected to the roster for the Dominican Republic national baseball team at the 2015 WBSC Premier12.

 Chicago Cubs

-On December 21, 2015, Pérez signed a minor league contract with the Chicago Cubs.
-He spent 2016 with the Iowa Cubs, where he batted .276 with 9 home runs and 57 RBIs.
+On December 21, 2015, Pérez signed a minor league contract with the Chicago Cubs organization.
+He spent 2016 with the Triple–A Iowa Cubs, where he batted .276/.310/.444 with nine home runs, 57 RBI, and 16 stolen bases across 117 contests.
+Pérez elected free agency following the season on November 7, 2016.